lsh-junction-2018/candy-arm-demo/README.md

 * Switch the camera on
 * You can communicate the camera remotely via WiFi.
 First, WiFi must be turned on: go to Setup -> Wireless and press the WiFi icon
 * Connect your computer to the WiFi goprohero4 (password: goprohero4)
-* Download and run test script gopro_example.py
+* Download and run test script gopro_example.py from this repository